OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/In Medias Res.md

 # In medias res

-This latin phrase means "into the middle of things," and that's where I'm starting.
+This Latin phrase means "into the middle of things," and that's where I'm starting.